 VOCs in Our Homes That Are Making Us Sick

-From reduced productivity at the office to heightened risk for certain cancers, exposure to harmful VOCs can cause both short and long-term health effects.
-Susceptible groups such as children, the elderly, and the chronically ill, and those with respiratory diseases are more susceptible likely to suffer from air quality dangers created by VOCs.
+From reduced productivity at the office to a heightened risk for certain cancers, exposure to harmful VOCs can cause both short and long-term health effects.
+Susceptible groups such as children, the elderly, the chronically ill, and those with respiratory diseases are more likely to suffer from air quality dangers created by VOCs.

 Health Problems Caused By VOCs Can Include:

 - Allergic skin reaction

 - Damage to the liver, kidney, and central nervous system

 There are things you can do to mitigate the harmful effects of VOCs.
 With a few small changes, you can help reduce and remove VOC sources from your home (and work environment).
 Before we delve into that, let’s identify the top six VOCs around your home that can cause cancer.